 Slices the orange and apple into thin slices.
-For extra prettiness you can carefully cut some star shapes out of the apple slices with a star shaped cookie or biscuit cutter.
+For extra prettiness you can carefully cut some star shapes out of the apple slices with a star-shaped cookie or biscuit cutter.

-Add the slices oranges and apples to a large pot.
+Add the slices of oranges and apples to a large pot.
 Gently shake the apple cider or cloudy apple juice if needed to reincorporate any settling that may have occurred.
-Pour apple cider into pot.
+Pour apple cider into the pot.
 Add cloves, cinnamon sticks, star anise and slices of ginger root.

 Give it a good stir.
-Cover with a lid and bring to boil on the stove, then simmer for about thirty minutes, longer if you want it to take on more of the flavours from the spices.
+Cover with a lid and bring to boil on the stove, then simmer for about thirty minutes, longer if you want it to take on more of the flavors from the spices.

 How to serve

 Using a slotted spoon carefully remove the whole cloves and cinnamon sticks.
-Ladle the hot cider into heat proof glasses or mugs with some slices of orange and apple and garnish with a cinnamon stick if you like.
+Ladle the hot cider into heat-proof glasses or mugs with some slices of orange and apple and garnish with a cinnamon stick if you like.

 How to store

-This apple cider is best eaten on the days its made, but will store covered in the fridge for up to three days.
-Make sure you strain out the spices before storing or the spices will over spice the cider.
+This apple cider is best eaten on the days it's made, but will store covered in the fridge for up to three days.
+Make sure you strain out the spices before storing or the spices will over-spice the cider.